concept-plus/fda-go-design/README.md

 Upon receipt of the RFQ, Yazan Ramahi was appointed and authorized to put a multidisciplinary team together to collaboratively design, develop, and deploy a working protoype.

 Team members consisted of:
-* **Product Manager:** (Category 1) - Yazan Ramahi- Leader given authority, responsibility, and held accountable for the quality of the FDAGO prototype.
+* **Product Manager:** (Category 1) - Yazan Ramahi- Leader given authority, responsibility, and held accountable for the quality of the FDA-GO prototype.
 * **Interaction Designer/User Researcher/Usability Tester:** (Cateogry 3) - Erica Jeffery
 * **Visual Designer:** (Cateogry 4) - Melanie Logan
 * **Frontend Web Developer:** (Category 6) - Ponnamy Kiep